sorcero/dragonscales/README.md

         return {"path": storage_path}
 ```

-Lastly, the callback is in charge of returning the results' location to the client.
-For each callback path desired, a subclass of [BaseCallback](dragonscales/callbacks.py) must be created.
-The member function `call` then writes the storage location into the callback location.
+Since the framework is asynchronous, the callback is in charge of returning the results' location to the client.
+For each callback method, a subclass of [BaseCallback](dragonscales/callbacks.py) must be created.
+The `call` method sends the location information to the client.
 And once a again, a basic [Callback](tests/callbacks/callback.py) example is shown below.

 ```python
 class Callback(callbacks.BaseCallback):